 The project is coordinated by the Bocconi students’ association European Generation, under the high patronage of the SMLH.

-The final report will be presented to high-profile figures from European institutions and academia on the occasion of the SMLH Centenary Event, which will be hosted at the French Embassy in Rome in spring 2021.
+The final report was presented to high-profile figures from European institutions and academia on the occasion of the SMLH Centenary Event, hosted at the French Embassy in Rome on 8 November 2021.